WHICH BREED DOG OR CROSSBREED IS RIGHT FOR US

 Well the list here is long and I would need a huge web site to cover just this subject so I will endeavour to cover the more common breeds and give you as much general help and advice with this as possible.

-What I would firstly like to say is that all dogs no matter what breed do have many of the same canine issues that are common to all of the canine species and these need to be addressed for all concerned.
+What I would firstly like to say is that all dogs no matter what breed do have many of the same canine issues that are common to all of the canine species and these need to be addressed for all concerned, where you get your dog from will have great influence on their outcome.
 There are however many pedigree dogs that do have a genetic predisposition to certain behaviours and traits that might make them harder to train for the new or inexperienced owner (but also easier for certain tasks).
 Also, some breeds might have a genetic predisposition to certain physical and health issues, all of these are down to the thousands of years of selective breeding by us, and really it is the duty of the breeders to ensure these health problems don't show.
 As I have explained in other sections these genetic predispositions to certain things do not always show themselves in the adult dog as they are predominantly affected by the environment and early learning the dog experiences; but they will often drive the dog in certain behaviours.

 Put behaviourally this means that these genetic predispositions are hard wired into the dogs DNA and are part of the dogs genotype yet how they eventually express themselves in the adult dog, known as the phenotype, is profoundly affected by the dogs early environment and learning.
 Some phenotypes (physical appearances, behaviours, traits) can be controlled entirely by the individuals genes.
 A good everyday example of the above would be that almost all humans inherit the capacity to speak and understand language, but which language is entirely an environmental matter (where they happen to live).